Interested in joining FLUX Magazine for 2018?

 The Editor-In-Chief supervises all editorial content.
 That includes assigning stories, managing staff, editing copy and potentially writing a column as well.

-Reporters will pitch story ideas, report and write at least one in-depth, long-form news article over the course of two terms.
-Reporters will also contribute shorter features and additional reporting as needed.
+Writers will pitch story ideas, report and write at least one in-depth, long-form news article over the course of two terms.
+They will also contribute shorter features and additional reporting as needed.

 The photo editor helps direct Flux’s visual coverage and manages a small team of photographers.
 Photo editor will contribute photos as needed.